vighneshiyer/vighneshiyer.com/content/research/comp-arch/12-commentary_on_recent_comparch_whitepapers.md

 >
 > hashtag#ComputerArchitecture hashtag#ArtificialIntelligence hashtag#AI hashtag#MachineLearning hashtag#Innovation hashtag#Architecture20 hashtag#EDA hashtag#ComputerSystems hashtag#IEEE

+- https://www.youtube.com/watch?v=LCEmiRjPEtQ - quite funny looking at this in 2025 how "Architecture 2.0" is just a straight ripoff off Karpathy's "Software 2.0" (see 3:31 in the video).
+And now that Karpathy has introduced "Software 3.0", I'm sure we will see "Architecture 3.0" in the near future.

 ## Domain-Specific Accelerator Design Challenges

 - The Magnificent Seven Challenges and Opportunities in Domain-Specific Accelerator Design for Autonomous Systems